The Northville Community

 Based on Stephen Covey’s 7 Habits of Highly Effective People, The Leader in Me is an innovative, school-wide model that emphasizes a culture of student empowerment that helps unleash each child’s full potential.
 Applying the 7 Habits of Highly Effective People, teachers and students internalize enduring leadership principles that nurture the skills students need for success in the 21st century.

 Northville High School, Hillside Middle School and Meads Mill Middle School are fully authorized by the highly-respected International Baccalaureate (IB) organization as IB World Schools offering the Middle Years Program (MYP) for all Northville students in sixth through tenth grade and the Diploma Program for highly-motivated 11th and 12th graders.
 The IB Middle Years Program, which fits hand-in-hand with The Leader in Me initiative at the elementary level, provides a framework of academic challenge that encourages students to embrace and to understand the connections between traditional subjects and the real world, by becoming critical and reflective thinkers.
-MYP emphasizes intellectual, physical, social and emotional growth through all domains of knowledge and prompts students to understand how they learn and to connect and apply that learning.
-The Diploma Program is a demanding two-year curriculum that works in an interconnected and cross discipline manner and leads to final examinations and qualifications for students that are recognized by leading colleges and universities across the country and around the world.
+International Baccalaureate Middle Years Program emphasizes intellectual, physical, social and emotional growth through all domains of knowledge and prompts students to understand how they learn and to connect and apply that learning.
+The Diploma Program is a demanding two-year curriculum that works in an interconnected and cross discipline manner and culminating into final examinations and students that are recognized by leading colleges and universities across the country and around the world.